SkyyLiAo/Canvas_Drawing_App/README.md

 # Canvas_Drawing_App
-This is a drawing app written in HTML, CSS, JS.
+This is a drawing app.

+# Current Functionalities:
+Change pencil line width and color
+Undo
+Download as picture
+Erase